MyPureCloud/genesys-cloud-webrtc-sdk/doc/softphone.md

 # Genesys Cloud WebRTC SDK Softphone

-This SDK supports receiving inbound and outbound WebRTC Softphone audio sessions.
+This SDK supports creating or receiving inbound/outbound WebRTC Softphone audio sessions.
 The API is used in conjunction with the public API for call controls.

 When initiating a conversation that will use a WebRTC session, the call is placed